Blog

 2. Borderline PD

 Borderline PD is sometimes referred to as emotionally unstable PD, which alludes to the often turbulent manifestations of the disorder.
-It describes a person that lacks a sense of self to the point that they feel empty, depressed and fear abandonment.
+It describes a person who lacks a sense of self to the point that they feel empty, depressed, and fear abandonment.
 Emotional volatility and irrationality, extreme moods, intensely unstable relationships, highly impulsive behavior, acts of self-harm, threats of suicide and angry or even violent outbursts are common for those with this PD.

 It was named as such for the way it appears to sit on the fence between an anxiety disorder and a psychotic disorder (e.g. bipolar disorder).
 Stressful situations, particularly those that may result in some kind of emotional rejection for those with borderline PD may trigger their typical emotional outbursts.[6]